snowfoxsh/aplang-book/src/install/configure_env.md

 3. **Install VS Code**:
    - Open the `.zip` file to extract the contents.
    - Drag the extracted `Visual Studio Code.app` file to your "Applications" folder.

-4. **Launch VS Code**: Open your "Applications" folder and double-click "Visual Studio Code."
-Alternatively, use Spotlight (`Cmd + Space`) to search for "Visual Studio Code."

 ## Step 3: Set Up a Project Directory